posmlab/lamsa-template-model/docs/README.md

 Load-Masses         | load mass with Effective Mechanical Advantage Latches             | rounded-quarter-circle latch

+**docs**
+The docs directory stores all of the documentation files for the repository (including this one!).

 ### Example Call of solve_model.m
 solve_model.m has 5 required inputs and a final optional input with the following argument syntax: